nuttblog/nuttblog.github.io/_posts/2026-02-20-the-backstory.md

 ---

 ### 2026: The Migration
 Fast forward to today, and I’m reorganizing my digital footprint.
-I’ve deleted articles that no longer hold value and migrated the rest to Bear Blog because the platform is **clean af**.
+I’ve deleted articles that no longer hold value and migrated the rest to this Jekyll theme Blog because the platform is **clean af**.

 I truly hope Herman keeps this running for a lifetime.